improbable-eng/mac-codesign-buildkite-plugin/README.md

 Your build agent requires a few things for this to work properly.

 1. XCode 11+ must be installed.
-    1. `altool`, `codesign` and `productsign` must be on the $PATH.
+    1. `altool`, `codesign` must be on the $PATH.
 1. [`gon`](https://github.com/mitchellh/gon) must be installed and on the $PATH.
 This is the wrapper which handles codesigning and notarization.
+1. `jq` must be installed and on the $PATH.
 1. Each item stored in the keychain must have been whitelisted for access by the relevant tool.
 To do this, double click on the restricted keychain item, select the "Access Control" tab, and add the tool to the list of applications to "always allow access to".
 This means that:
-    1. for PKG signing; the private key for your "Developer ID Installer" cert must have `productsign` added to it.
-    1. for signing anything else; the private key for your "Developer ID Application" cert must have `codesign` added to it.
+    1. for code signing; the private key for your "Developer ID Application" cert must have `codesign` added to it.
     1. for notarization: your account password should be stored in a keychain item named "apple_password", with the "account" field being the relevant apple email.
 It should be accessible by `altool`.